methodgames/methodgames.github.io/roleplay.md

             - If the Patrol Helicopter is destroyed, falls near you, and you do not wish to participate in PVP, either stay inside a building out of vision or stay away until all of the crates have been looted.
             - Your base may be used as cover by people in the area who are currently in PVP after the Patrol Helicopter has fallen.
         - If Patrol Helicopter damages another player's base you are required to inform an admin to help seal and repair the base.
 If you have not hit it and it falls and damages your base, please let an admin know and we can help you with repairs.
-        - Players who have hit the Patrol Helicopter and die to it are lootable until the Patrol Helicopter leaves or all of the boxes have been looted; you cannot kill other players who are actively trying to take the Patrol Helicopter down.
-(Same as the rule above regarding killed players.)
+        - Players who have hit the Patrol Helicopter and die to it are lootable until the Patrol Helicopter leaves (if not taken down); you cannot kill other players who are actively trying to take the Patrol Helicopter down.
         - Calling out when all crates have been looted is advised.
 Do not call out in chat before all of the crates have been looted or it will be considered baiting PvP.
         - The new life rule does not apply to Patrol Helicopter PVP.
     - <sup>†</sup>Airdrops: